PintoDrop/employeedata/README.md

 ## Installation

-You will need to install node npm, inquirer and MySQL2 after cloning the repo
+You will need to install node, inquirer, console.table and MySQL2 after cloning the repo

 ## License